pschanely/CrossHair/doc/source/contracts.rst

                             of the code under analysis.

                             Use a small integer (3-5) for fast but weak analysis.
-                            Large values such as 100 may be appropriate if you intend to run CrossHair for hours.
+                            Values in the hundreds or thousands may be appropriate if you intend to run CrossHair for hours.
       --per_path_timeout FLOAT
                             Maximum seconds to spend checking one execution path.
                             If unspecified, CrossHair will timeout each path:
-                            1. at the square root of `--per_condition_timeout`, if speficied
+                            1. At the square root of `--per_condition_timeout`, if speficied.
-                            2. else, at a number of seconds equal to `--max_uninteresting_iterations`, if specified
+                            2. Otherwise, at a number of seconds equal to `--max_uninteresting_iterations`, if specified.
-                            3. else, there will be no per-path timeout.
+                            3. Otherwise, there will be no per-path timeout.
       --per_condition_timeout FLOAT
                             Maximum seconds to spend checking execution paths for one condition --analysis_kind KIND  Kind of contract to check.